 While we see tremendous diversity in the applicants, there are a few clusters where there is a lot of traction and momentum:

-- Data and targeting: People are building tools that help campaigns better understand their audience and and optimize their programs based on data.
+- Data and targeting: People are building tools that help campaigns better understand their audience and optimize their programs based on data.
 From building more affordable field models to refining and maximizing influencer targeting to using digital platforms to collect sentiment analysis, this is a focused area of innovation.

 - Message targeting and distribution: Democrats are thinking critically about how to hone and distribute our message at scale – and political technology is following suit.
 Applicants are working on peer to peer messaging, optimizing the use of video, and testing persuasion messages in real time.